Last Updated: May 13, 2024

 In 2007, Breitbart founded "Breitbart News."
 Originally, he conceived of the website as being "The Huffington Post" of the right, as "The Huffington Post" had become much more liberal and progressive since Breitbart had been involved in its early founding.
 The website featured content from the Associated Press, PR Newswire, U.S. Newswire, and Reuters, among others.
 The same year as he founded the website, he also launched a video blog, Breitbart.tv.

-In June of 2011, "Breitbart News" was the first to break the story about congressman Anthony Weiner.
-Weiner had been sending inappropriate photos of himself to underage females and Breitbart had been able to get word of the story before all other major news outlets.
+In June of 2011, "Breitbart News" was the first to break the story about Congressman Anthony Weiner.
+Weiner had been sending inappropriate photos of himself to underage females, and Breitbart had been able to get word of the story before all other major news outlets.

 As the years went on, "Breitbart News" became more affiliated with the alt-right.
 By 2016, the news platform became somewhat of a virtual rallying spot for supporters of Donald Trump's 2016 presidential campaign.
 The platform's evolution towards the more far right aligned with Andrew Breitbart's own personal shift towards more radical conservative views as well.
 He often appeared as a speaker at Tea Party events around the country, speaking at the first National Tea Party Convention in 2010.
 He is also credited for creating the so-called "Breitbart Doctrine," which is the idea that "politics is downstream from culture."
-Breitbart was often heard explaining that in order to change politics in the United States, it was first critical to change culture which involved understanding people and how they make decisions.
+Breitbart was often heard explaining that in order to change politics in the United States, it was first critical to change culture, which involved understanding people and how they make decisions.
 He believed that if someone could change people and their thought processes on a large scale, this ultimately would have an effect on politics.

 Breitbart was involved in a number of controversies over the years as well.
 In 2011, he was sued by Shirley Sherrod after he posted a video of Sherrod giving a speech on his news website.
 The video had been selectively edited to make it appear as though Sherrod had purposely discriminated against a white farmer, though the unedited version of the video shows that Sherrod had really been telling a story about how she had helped the farmer.
-The lawsuit eventually settled in 2016.
+The lawsuit was eventually settled in 2016.

 In 2012, a video surfaced of Breitbart yelling at Occupy D.C. protestors outside a Washington D.C. hotel.
 In the video, Breitbart can be heard telling the protestors to "stop raping people" and calling them "filthy, filthy, raping, murdering freaks."
 The video sparked a viral storm on the internet.
-He later appeared in the documentary film, "Occupy Unmasked," which alleges that the Occupy movement was orchestrated by sinister and violent organizers who were intent on destroying the American government.
+He later appeared in the documentary film "Occupy Unmasked," which alleges that the Occupy movement was orchestrated by sinister and violent organizers who were intent on destroying the American government.

 Personal Life